cromatikap/upw/README.md

 # MicroPassword: `upw`

-## The simplestm, fastest and most secure password manager in the world
+## Simple, fast and secure passwords manager

-- pure cryptography only
+- off-line
-- offline
+- no third-party involved
-- trustless
+- passwords recoverable from any device with upw installed on
 - confidential UX

 Inspired from MasterPassword (`mpw`).
 Written in python.